tsripramong/F103_VGA256/README.md

 ![](Pictures/tim2.png)
 ![](Pictures/tim2_nvic.png)

-TIM2 global interrupt is used to time the restart of DMA which controls the speed of transfering data by TIM4.
+TIM2 global interrupt is used to trig the restart of DMA.
+DMA transfer speed is controlled by TIM4.

 ![](Pictures/tim4.png)
 ![](Pictures/tim4_dma.png)

 We set TIM4 to reload the counter at 1/8 speed of TIM1.
-Which means the signal output is at 1/8 of screen pixel at 100pixel width.
+Which means the signal output is at 1/8 of screen pixel ,or 100 pixel width.

-We use TIM4 time-up signal to control DMA1 channel7 to transfer data from memory to GPIO port (in this case, PB8-PB15).
+We use TIM4 time-up signal to control DMA1 stream7 to transfer data from memory to GPIO port (in this case, PB8-PB15).
 By using Circular mode we can register callback functions to move data from our videoRAM area to DMA memory to be ready to sent.

 Please note that HAL_DMA_RegisterCallback() is rather finicky, using the function anywhere after the location I added in the code might cause it to fail.
 So we set it first thing before start the DMA for the first time.